 There were more albums in the 21st century, including On Song in 2006.
 The following year, Where Do You Go To (My Lovely?) enjoyed a brief renaissance thanks to it featuring in the Wes Anderson movie The Darjeeling Limited.

 2010 saw the singer-songwriter perform for the last time.
 In 2013 he released his final album, Restless Heart.
 He was working on the third and final part of his Marie-Claire trilogy when he fell ill that year and was misdiagnosed with dementia.
 Sarstedt went to live in a retirement home and was diagnosed correctly with progressive supranuclear palsy two years later.
-He died in 2017, aged 75.
+He died on 8 January 2017, aged 75.

 Written by: Peter Sarstedt